 To help you become a master of your own finances, our series, The Paper Files, will uncover tricks and tips that will help you manage your money and your future.
 Ready to take it head-on?

-Some days I wonder why it is that I was never offered a personal finance class in college (even as a business minor, I learned supply and demand curves and how to prepare an income statement, but never anything related to my spending… except being warned to start a 401(k) early on).
+Some days I wonder why it is that I was never offered a personal finance class in college (even as a business minor, I learned supply and demand curves and how to prepare an income statement, but never anything related to my spending).
 Needless to say, post-grad budgeting and spending have been a learn-as-you-go process for me, which is why I've been on the hunt for the top personal finance books out there.
-And I'm sure others are on the same quest as I am.
+And I'm sure I'm not alone.

 This finance "bible" for portfolio investment was first published in 1949 and is still popular today—and for good reason.
 The book details the art of "value investing" and how to pick your own portfolio so you can retire comfortably down the road.

 If thinking about managing your money makes you cringe, this might be the book for you.
-Kobliner teaches millennials Financial Planning 101 chapter by chapter, touching on everything from paying off credit card debt to strategizing student loan repayment plans to 401(k)s and IRAs.
+Kobliner teaches millennials Financial Planning 101 chapter by chapter, touching on everything from paying off credit card debt to strategizing student loan repayment plans.